 The parents have a right to a hearing when CPS seeks ongoing temporary legal custody.
 At any such hearing, CPS must prove it is more likely than not that the child would be in danger if left in the legal custody of the parents.

 If parents lose temporary legal custody of the child, their rights to make decisions regarding discipline, education, medical care and placement are limited.
-Those responsibilities then typically fall to DHS, the caregiver and the judge, with input from other parties including attorneys for the parents and the child.
-The judge will order the parents to engage in services to remedy the situation that led to wardship, in order to regain physical and/or legal custody of the child.
-If the child is in foster care, DHS must try to find relatives who may be able to care for the child.
-Grandparents or other kin or kith may, in some circumstances, have the right to intervene in these cases, although they do not have the right to an attorney at state expense.
+Those decisions then become the responsibility of CPS, the caregiver and the court, with input from other professionals as ordered by the court, or requested by CPS.
+The court may also order the parents to engage in services to remedy the situation that led to their temporary loss of custody before the child will be returned to their care.

 While the child is in foster care, a CPS caseworker will work with the parents until the court is convinced that it is safe to return the child home.
 If the child still remains in foster care after 12 months, the court will conduct a permanency hearing to review the parents’ progress in alleviating the conditions that required the removal of the child from their home.
 Such permanency hearings may take place prior to 12 months at the request of one of the parents or on the court’s own motion, if there is evidence that both parents are unable to correct the conditions that necessitated the child’s removal in the first place.

 If the court concludes that reunification cannot occur within a reasonable time after the permanency hearing, the court may then terminate both parents’ parental rights and release the child for adoption.
 In Oregon however, courts are loathe to order such a permanent severing until all other possible avenues for reunification have been exhausted.